Secular Mindfulness Practice Without Spiritual Jargon

 One-minute breathing practice

 Feel one inhale and one exhale.
-Let the shoulders drop after an exhale if that happens naturally, but do not force relaxation.
-When attention wanders, say “thinking” silently and return to the next breath.
+If the body softens after the exhale, allow it, but do not turn relaxation into a test.
+When attention wanders, note “thinking” silently and return to the next breath; this is the whole repetition, not a sign that the practice failed.

 Three-minute body scan